mann2829/laravel-8-adminlte3/README.md

 7.Run "php artisan db:seed" command for insert dummy records in database.

-8.Run "sudo chmod -R 777 storage or bootstrap" if you are using ubuntu. it will give permission to storage and bootstrap folder.
+8.Run "sudo chmod -R 777 storage and bootstrap" if you are using ubuntu. it will give permission to storage and bootstrap folder.

 That's it you are ready to go.
 Enjoy!!!!